Skip to main content

 Lemma: SHA-256 is a deterministic function.

 Proof: SHA-256 is defined by FIPS 180-4.
 For any input m, SHA256(m) is computed via a fixed sequence of operations (message padding, block processing, compression).
-The algorithm is deterministic (no randomness, no nondeterministic steps).
+The algorithm contains no randomness and no nondeterministic steps. □

 Corollary: For fixed (salt, flagKey, stableIdHex), the bucket assignment is deterministic.